dragonlock2/stbridge/README.md

 Python wrapper for STLINK-V3-BRIDGE.
 Tested on macOS, Windows, and Linux.
 Uses `libusb` for straightforward cross-platform support.

-This project is semi-abandoned due to being tied to proprietary hardware and ST's license.
+Development on this project will only be for bug fixes and PRs due to being tied to proprietary hardware and ST's license.
 See https://github.com/dragonlock2/JABI for a true cross-hardware solution.

 ## Supported features
 - SPI controller